 Here is a page to see where all the resources on ReviewEcon.com align to the new AP Microeconomics Course Exam Description.

 Let’s start at the beginning.
 This page covers the very foundational concepts of scarcity, resources, choice, basic questions, and economic systems.

 An overview of Opportunity Cost, Economic Profit vs Accounting Profit, Total Revenue vs Marginal Revenue along with Total Costs, Average Costs, and Marginal Cost.
-There is also a 20 question review game covering calculations each of these things.

 A short overview of the what supply and demand is along with shifts those curves.
 This is extremely important and serves as a foundation for the rest of the microeconomics.